How the subsidised study works

 Subsidies are paid in advance

-Subsidies are paid as soon as you agree to join the programme, so it’s important that you consider and decide carefully before committing yourself.
-To help you decide, we strongly suggest you read So you’re thinking of studying for CIPS qualifications… [344 kB PDF]
+Subsidies may be paid as soon as you agree to join the programme, so it’s important that you consider and decide carefully before committing yourself.
+To help you decide, we strongly suggest you read So you’re thinking of studying for CIPS qualifications… [403 kB PDF]

 If you leave public sector employment you may be asked to repay the cost of any subsidy paid by the Ministry of Business, Innovation and Employment in the preceding 12 months.